ofenrohr/ksquares/src/alphaDots/README.md

 KSquares can operate a self-play loop which works as follows:

-* KSquares generates a chunk of training data with the StageFour dataset generator
+* KSquares generates a [chunk of training data](ViewSelfPlayData.html) with the StageFour dataset generator
 * KSquares then trains a neural network on that data
+* KSquares compares the abilities of the new network in N games against the generator network.
+  If the contending network wins at least half of the games, it becomes the generator network.

-Each iteration uses the network that was trained in the previous iteration.
-By default, self-play starts with `AlphaZeroV7` and then trains `AlphaZeroV10`.
+Each iteration uses the best network to generate new training data.
+By default, self-play starts with `AlphaZeroV7` as the best network.
-The self-play mode will start with a pre-trained network and then improve the weights by training on data generated with the latest version of the network.
-During self-play each version of the model will be saved separately with a `.#iteration` suffix, while the normal model name references the latest version.
+The self-play mode supports two settings for the `--data-generator` option: `StageFour`, which is the default and `StageFourNoMCTS`, which is useful for generating data with rule based AIs.
+After it generated the data, KSquares trains the target model on the generated data.

+In the first iteration, KSquares creates the target model if it does not exist.
 Every training process is logged separately.
 To train the next iteration of a network, KSquares calls [AlphaZeroV10.py](AlphaZeroV10.html) with appropriate arguments.
+Training can be done on the CPU or GPU, depending on if `--gpu-training` is set.
+If the `--cumulative-training` flag is set, KSquares will use the network from the previous iteration as the starting point for training, even if it did not win in the evaluation.
-Training is done on the CPU, because the GPU is already used to generate more data.
+Without cumulative training, KSquares will base the training on the best network, that was also used to generate data.
+During self-play each version of the model will be saved separately with a `_#iteration` suffix, while the normal model name references the best version.

+After training, KSquares will evaluate the new model against the best model, that was used to generate data.
+If the new model wins at least half of the games, it becomes the best model and as a result it will be used to generate data in the next iteration.
+Depending on the AI configuration in the `models.yaml` file, the evaluation will either use direct play (`ConvNet`) or MCTS.

 Self-Play in KSquares can be started as follows:

 ```
-ksquares --self-play
+ksquares --self-play --initial-model AlphaZeroV7 --target-model MyNewModelV1
 ```

 ### Self-Play arguments